 Students who are not accepted into a degree-granting program are classified as Non-Degree Students.
 These students are generally not eligible for financial aid.
-Exceptions can be made for those enrolled in eligible certificate programs or those taking prerequisite courses for admission to a UWM degree or certification program.
+Exceptions can be made for those enrolled in eligible certificate programs or those taking prerequisite courses for admission to a UWM graduate degree or certification program.
 In both cases, students must:

 - Submit the Non Degree Student Verification Form to the school or college administering the program.